Pneumatic-Tomographic Tactile Skin for Multicontact Localization and Force Estimation: INTRODUCTION

 \section{INTRODUCTION}

-Large-area tactile sensors have emerged as a promising research topic due to their potential to enhance both robot's and human user's safety in dynamic environments \cite{RN1168,RN444,RN610,RN916}.
-Seamlessly covering a robot's complex and three-dimensional body surfaces is required to perceive contact positions and forces over the complete body.
-To handle this nontrivial problem, multiple arrays of sensors have been commonly suggested \cite{Cheng2019, Cannata2008}.
-However, these approaches deploy a large number of sensing modules, which can increase manufacturing costs and compromise the sensors' flexibility and stretchability.
+Large-area tactile sensors have great potential for human-robot interaction---in safety as well as social interaction through touch \cite{RN1168,RN444,RN610,RN916,silvera2015artificial}.
+Seamlessly covering a robot's complex three-dimensional body surfaces is required to perceive contact positions and forces over the complete body.
+To handle this non-trivial problem, multiple arrays of sensors have been widely adopted \cite{Cheng2019, Cannata2008}.
+These approaches deploy a large number of sensing modules and dense interconnects, raising manufacturing cost and wiring complexity, possibly increasing susceptibility to electromagnetic interference (EMI) and crosstalk.

-To address these limitations, reconstruction-based methods such as electrical impedance tomography (EIT) have emerged as a promising alternative.
-EIT-based tactile sensors reconstruct pressure-induced conductivity distributions of a large sensing area using a few electrodes.
-This approach offers a stretchable, cost-effective, and feasible solution for large-area tactile sensing \cite{RN1010, RN1077,RN1020}.
-Despite these advantages, EIT-based tactile sensors have few challenges related to the non-uniform sensitivity distribution \cite{RN1068}, which is mainly caused by the electric field's electrode placement dependency \cite{RN965} and measurement noise and model inaccuracy susceptibility \cite{RN1086}.
+To address these limitations, reconstruction-based methods such as Electrical Impedance Tomography (EIT) have emerged as a promising alternative.
+EIT-based tactile sensors reconstruct contact-induced conductivity distributions of a large sensing area using a few electrodes.
+This approach offers a cost-effective and feasible solution for large-area tactile sensing \cite{RN1010,RN1020,RN1077,RN543,RN1252}.
+Despite these advantages, EIT-based tactile sensors have a few challenges arising from the nonuniform sensitivity distribution \cite{RN1068,RN812}, which primarily results from the dependence of the electric field on electrode placement \cite{RN965} and susceptibility to measurement noise and model inaccuracies \cite{RN1086}.